Supporting Businesses and Individuals Through Uncertain Times

 Bennett Thrasher is dedicated to keeping you up to date on the many COVID-19 legislative measures and related resources available.
 Our articles below capture the latest news and insights.

-- Paycheck Protection Program Frequently Asked Questions: The Small Business Administration (SBA), in consultation with the Department of the Treasury, intends to provide timely additional guidance to address borrower and lender questions concerning the implementation of the Paycheck Protection Program (PPP), established by section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act or the Act).
+- Paycheck Protection Program Frequently Asked Questions: The Small Business Administration (SBA), in consultation with the Department of the Treasury, intends to provide timely additional guidance to address borrower and lender questions concerning the implementation of the Paycheck Protection Program (PPP), established by section 1102 of the Coronavirus Aid, Relief, and Economic Security Act (CARES Act), and amended by the Economic Aid Act.
 This document will be updated on a regular basis.

 - Paycheck Protection Program – Interim Final Rule: The Paycheck Protection Program and loan forgiveness are intended to provide economic relief to small businesses nationwide adversely impacted under the Coronavirus Disease 2019 (COVID-19) Emergency Declaration (COVID-19 Emergency Declaration) issued by President Trump on March 13, 2020.
-This interim final rule outlines the key provisions of SBA’s implementation of sections 1102 and 1106 of the Act in formal guidance and requests public comment.
+This interim final rule issued on January 6, 2021 outlines the key provisions of SBA’s implementation of section 1102 of the CARES Act in formal guidance and incorporates the Economic Aid Act amendments.

 For more coronavirus coverage, visit our blog.